Jacquelyn Ford Morie: Artistic career

-Acm siggraph
+ACM SIGGRAPH

 Morie began her work with the ACM Special Interest Group in Computer Graphics and Interactive Techniques (SIGGRAPH) in 1984.
 As part of the original SIGGRAPH Education Committee she authored a Taxonomy of Computer Graphics to help educators understand the relationships among the myriad computer graphics terms and processes.

 She has often served as a jury member for the Emerging Tech and Computer Animation venues.
 In 1994 she served as Co-Chair of the Emerging Tech experience, The Edge, along with Christopher Stapleton.
-Her courses and panels at the ACM SIGGRAPH Conferences over the years include a wide variety of technology topics:
+Her courses and panels at the ACM SIGGRAPH Conferences over the years include a wide variety of technology topics.